§3097.3. Secretary of Conservation and Energy; powers and duties

 (C)(4)(b) of this Section - failure to comply with restrictions, terms, or conditions set forth

-by order of the commissioner:
+by order of the secretary:

 (i) First offense - one thousand dollars.